typelevel/typelevel.github.com/_posts/2014-02-21-error-handling.md

 ---
 layout: post
 title: How do I error handle thee?
-Let me count the ways.
+Let me count the ways
 meta:
   nav: blog
   author: adelbertc
   pygments: true
 ---

+# How do I error handle thee?

 Scala has several ways to deal with error handling, and often times people get confused as to when to use what.
 This post hopes to address that.

-# Let me count the ways
+_Let me count the ways._

-## Option
+## `Option`

 People coming to Scala from Java-like languages are often told `Option` is a replacement for `null` or exception throwing.
-Say we have a function that create some sort of interval, but only allows intervals where the lower bound comes first.
+Say we have a function that creates some sort of interval, but only allows intervals where the lower bound comes first.

 ```scala